bit02/selectorhangman/README.md

 Run Kafka (Assuming you are running on Mac, and you have already installed Apache Kafka).

 *The script uses default config which has only 1 partition.
-M
+Make sure you config to at le